aspose-words/Aspose.Words-Documentation/java/getting-started/features/fips-mode/_index.md

 SecuritySettings.isInFipsMode();
 {{< /highlight >}}

-When the FIPS mode is on, Aspose Words will prevent you from using some cryptorgraphy algorithms and keys with non-approved lengths.
+When the FIPS mode is on, Aspose Words will prevent you from using some cryptography algorithms and keys with non-approved lengths.

 For instance, when trying to open an ODT encrypted document while the FIPS mode is active, you may see the following exception: